-Higher quality voice, using more modern CODECs, to deliver better performance over lower bandwidth connections.
-Note: G729 support is not available on this new platform
+- Higher-quality voice, using more modern CODECs to deliver enhanced performance over lower bandwidth connections.
+Note: G729 support is not available on this new platform.

-‘Call answered elsewhere’ support.
-If you’re in a group and someone picks up a call, it won’t count as a missed call but will be shown as ‘answered elsewhere’ – as long as the handset supports it.
+- ‘Call answered elsewhere’ support.
+If you’re in a call group and someone picks up a call, it won’t count as missed, but it will be shown as ‘answered elsewhere’ as long as your chosen handset supports this feature.

-Dedicated softphone that provides a better user experience
+- Dedicated softphone application that provides a better user experience.

 Most of our users won’t need to do anything.
 However, some users may need to update several settings on their devices.
 If you happen to be one of these users, we’ll give you plenty of notice before the upgrade takes place, and we’ll walk you through any small changes that need to be made.

 All devices purchased and provisioned through Gradwell will automatically update but customers with devices purchased separately will need to adjust these manually – we have a full article about this here.
 In addition, your internet firewall settings might need updating to allow inbound traffic.
 To check that certain IP addresses are allowed to send traffic to you, click here for more information.
 We have many detailed instructions for you to read on our Knowledge Base.

 If you’re a hosted voice user or have any of the devices mentioned above, we’ll be in contact with you via email, letting you know when your upgrade will be happening.
 We’re contacting both our customers with MUV services and partners who have customers with MUV services.
 These updates are designed to improve our services and the general experience with Gradwell.